BYU-Hydroinformatics/docs/merging.md

 $ git branch -m master-holder
 ```

-Pull all the code of the BYU-Hydroinformatics branch into your local repo.
+Pull all the code of the BYU-Hydroinformatics repo into your local repo.
 ```
 $ git fetch
 $ git checkout master